 Symptoms of Sleep Apnea

-One of the reasons why most people don’t know they have sleep apnea is that it occurs while you’re sleeping.
-However, there are still plenty of symptoms that can warn you that you might have sleep apnea.
+So what are some of the symptoms that might prompt a sleep test?
+While sleep apnea occurs while you’re sleeping, there are still plenty of warning signs.
 Here are some of the symptoms you might recognize:

 - Daytime sleepiness